-This summer I was seventeen and I was really happy.
+That summer I was seventeen and I was really happy.
 ‘Them’ refers to my dad, and Elsa, his mistress.
 I should explain straight away how we lived, because it wasn’t normal.
 My dad was forty, a widower for fifteen years.
-He was still young and full of life, of possibility.
-When I left the school to join him two years before that, I didn’t know he was living with a woman.
-And it took me longer to accept that the woman changed every six months.
-But it soon seduced me, this new and easy life, it suited me.
-He was an easy guy, skilled at business, always curious and quickly bored, and the ladies adored him.
-I had no trouble loving him, really caring, because he was good, generous, fun, and he was full of affection for me.
+He still acted young and was full of life and potential.
+When I left the school to join him two years before, I didn’t know he was living with a woman.
+And it took me even longer to accept that the woman changed every six months.
+But I was soon seduced by this new and easy life, it suited me.
+He was an carefree guy, a skilled businessman, always curious and quickly bored, and the ladies adored him.
+I had no trouble loving him, really caring about him, because he was good, generous, fun, and was full of affection for me.
 I can’t imagine a better or more entertaining friend.
-At the beginning of summer he was even kind enough to ask if Elsa, his current mistress, could come with us on holiday, whether it would annoy me.
+At the beginning of summer he was even kind enough to ask me if Elsa, his current mistress, could come with us on holiday, or whether it would annoy me.
 I actually encouraged him, I had to, because I knew he needed women, and besides Elsa wouldn’t tire us out at all.
-She was a tall, red-haired girl, very sexy but down to earth, who worked all along the Champs-Elysées in bars and studios.
+She was a tall, red-haired girl, basically a courtesan, who worked all along the Champs-Elysées in bars and studios.
 She was kind, quite simple and not super pretentious.
 Anyway, me and my dad were too happy to be heading out to complain about anything.
-He’d rented a big white villa on the coast of the mediterranean, isolated and beautiful.
+He’d rented a big white villa on the coast of the Mediterranean, isolated and beautiful.
 We’d been dreaming about it since the first hot days of June.
 It was built on a peninsula overlooking the sea, hidden from the road by a small wood of pine trees.
 A path down the cliff lead to a small golden cove, lined with red stone, where the waves crashed and fell.
 Dad said we should leave our phones behind, and I loved the idea.
 I wanted the holiday to soak into us and leave us changed.